CharanpreetSingh04/System-design/online-offline-system.md

 - **Failure Detection in Distributed Systems**:
   - The system can be used to monitor services and detect failures in a distributed system.
-  - Each service sends periodic heartbeat signals to indicate that it is running.
+  - Each service sends periodic heartbeat signals to load balancer to indicate that it is running.
   - If a service fails to send a heartbeat within the threshold, it is marked as **offline**, helping identify service outages in real time.